GanchengZhu/Pupilio/update_log.md

 # Pupilio SDK Update Log

-## Version 1.1.5 (Build 1) - 2024-11-05
+## Version 1.1.5 (Build 1) - 2024-11-08
-- Need to fix recalibration
+- Fix recalibration issues.
-- Improve calibration UI
+- Improve the calibration UI.
-- Fix a bug that causes Python processes to hang indefinitely.
+- Resolve a bug causing Python processes to hang indefinitely.
+- Fix an issue where temporary sampling files may not fully write to disk, remaining in the buffer.

 ## Version 1.1.4 (Build 1) - 2024-11-04
 ### Changes: